What’s Happening to My ears?

-You might not realize it until your earlobes turn red and start to itch, but you may have an earring allergy.
-No one likes to put on a pair of pretty earrings only to discover that they cause itching and irritation, so many people rely on hypoallergenic earrings, and demand for the products is fierce.
+You might not realize it until your earlobes turn red and itch, but you may have an earring allergy.
+No one likes to put on a pair of pretty earrings only to discover that they cause irritation.
+Many people rely on hypoallergenic earrings, and demand for the products is high.

 Hypoallergenic Earrings – the answer to the metal allergy

-Nickel is one of the metals most widely used in alloys for jewelry making, and it is prized for its sturdiness and cost-effectiveness, jewelry makers use it often.
+Nickel is one of the metals most widely used in alloys for jewelry making.
+It is prized for its sturdiness and cost-effectiveness, jewelry makers use it often.
 However, it is also the ingredient in jewelry that most commonly leads to allergy symptoms.
 Particularly when its pressed against skin, as is the case with earrings.

-Metals used often in hypoallergenic jewelry include gold, platinum, copper, titanium and stainless steel.
-Precious metals carry the advantages of high value, beauty and, in many cases, hypoallergenic qualities, but they also command a hefty price tag.
+Metals used often in hypoallergenic jewelry include gold, platinum, copper, titanium, and stainless steel.
+Precious metals carry the advantages of high value, beauty, and hypoallergenic qualities, but they also command a hefty price tag.

-When discussing hypoallergenic jewelry made of precious metals, it should be emphasized that these are made of the solid metal, and not gold or platinum plated items, which can have a substantial amount of nickel as the base metal.
+When discussing hypoallergenic jewelry made of precious metals, it should be emphasized that these are made of the solid metal.
+Be careful with gold or platinum plated items, which can have a substantial amount of nickel as the base metal.

 What about Stainless Steel?